Haruki Murakami: Biography

-Murakami was born in Kyoto, Japan, during the post-World War II baby boom and raised in Nishinomiya, Ashiya and Kobe.
+Murakami was born in Kyoto, Japan, during the post–World War II baby boom and was raised in Nishinomiya, Ashiya and Kobe.
 He is an only child.
 His father was the son of a Buddhist priest, and his mother is the daughter of an Osaka merchant.
 Both taught Japanese literature.
 His father was involved in the Second Sino-Japanese War, and was deeply traumatized by it, which would, in turn, affect Murakami.

-Since childhood, Murakami, like Kōbō Abe, has been heavily influenced by Western culture, particularly Western as well as Russian music and literature.
+Murakami was heavily influenced in childhood by Western culture, particularly Russian music and literature.
 He grew up reading a wide range of works by European and American writers, such as Franz Kafka, Gustave Flaubert, Charles Dickens, Kurt Vonnegut, Fyodor Dostoyevsky, Richard Brautigan and Jack Kerouac.
 These Western influences distinguish Murakami from the majority of other Japanese writers.

-Murakami studied drama at Waseda University in Tokyo, where he met Yoko, now his wife.
+Murakami studied drama at Waseda University in Tokyo.
 His first job was at a record store.
-Shortly before finishing his studies, Murakami opened a coffee house and jazz bar, Peter Cat, in Kokubunji, Tokyo, which he ran with his wife, from 1974 to 1981.
+Shortly before finishing his studies, he opened a coffee house and jazz bar, Peter Cat, in Kokubunji, Tokyo, from 1974 to 1981.

+Murakami met Yoko Takahashi in Tokyo and they married straight out of university.
+She ran the jazz bar with Murakami in Tokyo, having more business experience than he did when it first opened.
 The couple decided not to have children.

-Murakami is an experienced marathon runner and triathlon enthusiast, though he did not start running until he was 33 years old, after he began as a way to stay healthy despite the hours spent at his desk writing.
+Murakami is an experienced marathon runner and triathlon enthusiast, though he did not start running until he was 33 years old, after he began as a way to stay healthy.
 On June 23, 1996, he completed his first ultramarathon, a 100 km race around Lake Saroma in Hokkaido, Japan.
-He discusses his relationship with running in his 2007 memoir What I Talk About When I Talk About Running.
+He discussed running and its effect on his creative life in a 2007 memoir, What I Talk About When I Talk About Running.